 (250 orders / 147012 visits) * 100 = a 0.17% conversion rate.

 The example above is a very unfortunate one, as currently in Q1 of 2018, the average ecommerce conversion rate worldwide is 2.48%.

-Historically, average ecommerce conversion rates have been between 2% and 3%.
+Historically, the average conversion rate for ecommerce is been between 2% and 3%.

 And 2017?
 A Wolfgang digital study into the 2017 ecommerce industry shows that conversion rates were lower than in the year before, sitting at 1.6%.

-That means that you have to work even harder to get a decent conversion rate for your ecommerce store!
+That means that you have to work even harder to improve the average website conversion rate for your ecommerce store!